 Within the Sound Department, you will have access to the following:

-Studios containing a rich array of well-maintained modern and vintage technology, including rare analog synthesizers and multichannel sound playback systems
+Studios containing a rich array of well-maintained modern and vintage technology, including rare analog synthesizers and multi-channel sound playback systems.

-Purpose-built facilities for constructional projects and hardware design
+Purpose-built facilities for constructional projects and hardware design.

-Faculty with diverse backgrounds and international reputations in their field
+Faculty with diverse backgrounds and international reputations in their field.

-The cutting-edge facilities and resources throughout the school
+The cutting-edge facilities and resources throughout the school.

-An extensive visiting artist program
+An extensive visiting artist and scholar program.